hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

 popular opinion, or with the womenfolk!
 That's why I ask you to proceed along the path of the Shastras as in olden times.
 Have faith within yourselves and thereby bring it back into the country.
-Plant in your heart the faith of Nachiketâ.
+Plant in your heart the faith of Nachiketā.
 Even go up to the world of Yama like him.
 Yes, if to know the secrets of the Atman, to liberate your soul, to reach the true solution of the mystery of birth and death, you have to go to the very jaws of death and realise the truth thereby, well, go